shuraosipov/password-generator-click/README.md

-# Example of using Click for building command line interfaces on python
+# Example of using Click for building command line interfaces

 # Install
 ```